Lain218/analytical-journey/README.md

-Created function which calculates retention rate of players by days from registration date.
+Final_Project_Task_1 (3) - A function which calculates retention rate of players by days from registration date.